AlibabaCloudDocs/smartag/intl.en-US/API Reference/SAG instances/DescribeGrantSagRules.md

 # DescribeGrantSagRules

-You can call this operation to query rules that authorize a Smart Access Gateway \(SAG\) instance to communicate with Cloud Connect Network \(CCN\) instances that are under other Alibaba Cloud accounts.
+Queries the permission information about a specified Smart Access Gateway \(SAG\) instance.

 ## Debugging